Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Gerbe-theoretic models and twisted anomaly map

 which is compatible with bundle gerbe multiplication.
-Two such modules are isomorphic if they differ by pulling back a line bundle from $X$.
-The twisted $K$ theory $K^0(X, \mathcal{G})$ is modelled by the isomorphism classes of $U_\tr$-modules.
+Two such modules are equivalent if they differ by pulling back a line bundle from $X$.
+The twisted $K$-theory $K^0(X, \mathcal{G})$ is modelled by the stable isomorphism classes of $U_\tr$-modules.
 Since there is a $\PUH$-equivariant homotopy equivalence

-we may identify $K^0(X, \mathcal{G})$ with the twisted $K$-theory defined via parametrized spectra.
-We refer to \cite{BCMMS} for a detailed exposition.
+we may identify $K^0(X, \mathcal{G})$ with the twisted $K$-theory defined via parametrized spectra, see \cite{BCMMS} for a detailed exposition.